Rudra-Sankha-Sinhamahapatra/Better-Uptime/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Future Improvements

-### Authentication & Authorization
-- Integration with BetterAuth for secure OAuth authentication

 ### Enhanced Notification System
 - Redis-based notification queue for improved scalability